 • Rare: The steak will feel soft and spongy, with little resistance.

-• Medium-rare: The steak will feel slightly firmer, but still spongy.
+• Medium-rare: The steak will feel slightly firmer but still spongy.

 • Medium: The steak will feel firm and springy.

-• Well-done: The steak will feel very firm and almost hard.
+• Well done: The steak will feel very firm and almost hard.

 I find that a mortar and pestle works best at crushing the peppercorns, but don’t stress if you don’t have one.
 Rather than using a mortar and pestle to grind up the peppercorns simply place them in a ziploc bag and then place the ziploc bag on a cutting board.
 Using a meat tenderizer or rolling pin gently hit the peppercorns to break them into smaller pieces.
 After a minute or so of hitting the majority should be broken into smaller pieces.
 Larger pieces of pepper will cause the peppercorn sauce to me more spicy.
+Alternatively if you have a spice grinder you can use that, just be sure to not grind the peppercorns too finely, you want them to add a bit of texture to the sauce.

 Dairy Free Peppercorn Sauce

-This Pan Seared Steak with Dairy Free Peppercorn Sauce has a lot of bold flavour so I recommend keeping any accompanying side dishes simple.
-I like serving it with Cauliflower Mash (or potato mash) to absorb any excess sauce but roasted cauliflower or roast potatoes would also be delicious.
-Other side dishes that would be delicious served alongside this steak include Roasted Broccoli, One Pan Green Beans, Roasted Radishes or Roasted Fennel.
-In France Steak au Poivre is traditionally served with french fries and a light salad.
+This pan-seared steak with dairy-free peppercorn Sauce has a lot of bold flavors, so I recommend keeping any accompanying side dishes simple.
+I like serving it with Cauliflower Mash (or potato mash) to absorb any excess sauce, but roasted cauliflower or roasted potatoes would also be delicious.
+An ideal accompaniment that would be delicious served alongside this steak includes Roasted BroccoliOne Pan Green BeansRoasted Radishes, or Roasted Fennel.
+In France, Steak au Poivre is traditionally served with the perfect addition of french fries and a light salad.

 Dairy Free Peppercorn Sauce